Master’s in Public Health Nursing Degree Emphasis

 For more information on the accreditation of nursing programs and other university approvals, please visit our University Accreditation and Regulations page.

-Read through our frequently asked questions to learn more about public health nursing and earning your MSN in public health.
+Before heading back to school, take the time to carefully consider your career path choices so that you can make an informed decision for your future.
+Read through our frequently asked questions to learn more about public health nursing and earning your MSN.

-Public health nurses and community health nurses both work to increase healthy communities.
+Public health nurses and community health nurses are both professionals who work to improve the health of communities, with a focus on health education.
+However, there are some differences.
 Public health nurses focus on the goal of preventing illnesses across a population, as well as promoting wellness and healthy practices.
-In contract, community health nurses track and review health-related resources that communities have access to, and work more directly with the public.
+They work as advocates for populations.
+In contrast, community health nurses track and review health-related resources that communities have access to, and they work more directly with the public.
+They function as advocates for individuals within the community.3

 1 Online courses exclude programs with residencies and field experience.